-10 Incredible Bath Soak Recipes, You’ve Been Missing!
+10 Incredible Bath Soak Recipes You’ve Been Missing!

 Just thinking about a long soak in a hot bath can get me through the day.
 Well, that and a little chai tea or mocha can get me through just about any day.
-Long events, short writing deadlines, or a whiny toddler can all be overcome with anyone of these bath soak recipes!
+Long events, short writing deadlines, or a whiny toddler can all be overcome with any one of these bath soak recipes!

-This post contains some affiliate links for your convenience, read the full disclosure policy.
+For your convenience, this post contains some affiliate links; read the full disclosure policy.

 Did you know a bath soak burns calories??

 Yep, you’re still on the same page!
-And that’s not a typo either…
+And that’s not a typo, either…

-In a recent study on metabolic diseases or in other terms diseases linked obesity, heat exposure in the form of a hot bath is shown to have the same effect as exercising (Faulkner, S.H.
+In a recent study on metabolic diseases or, in other terms, diseases linked to obesity, heat exposure in the form of a hot bath is shown to have the same effect as exercising (Faulkner, S.H.
 2017).

 Nourishing Must-Have Ingredients for Homemade Bath Soak Recipes

 Thanks to Epsom salts, bath soaks do much more for our bodies than moisturizing the skin.
-Named after a small town in England where it is was discovered in 1618, Epsom salts are known for their powerful ability to relieve aches and pains.
+Named after a small town in England where it was discovered in 1618, Epsom salts are known for their powerful ability to relieve aches and pains.

-Natural carrier oils can make a big impact on the health and condition of your skin.
+Natural carrier oils can make a significant impact on the health and condition of your skin.
 They are packed with vitamins and antioxidants essential for healthy skin.
-There are a variety of carrier oils available such as apricot kernel oil, grapeseed oil, sweet almond oil, and the list goes on!
+There are a variety of carrier oils available, such as apricot kernel oil, grapeseed oil, sweet almond oil, and the list goes on!

-Old fashioned rolled oats, whole oats, or quinoa make a great all-natural skin softening addition to the bath.
-Oats are a commonly known remedy for itchy, irritated dry skin.
+Old-fashioned rolled oats, whole oats, or quinoa make a great all-natural skin-softening addition to the bath.
+Oats are a commonly known remedy for itchy, irritated, dry skin.
 Find both oats and quinoa in the bath soak recipes below.

 Fresh And Dried Herbs

-I love having fresh herbs within in reach to use in bath soak recipes.
-Even if you don’t have a green thumb you certainly keep the plant alive long enough to get your money worth or opt for dried herbs.
+I love having fresh herbs within reach to use in bath soak recipes.
+Even if you don’t have a green thumb, you certainly can keep the plant alive long enough to get your money’s worth or opt for dried herbs.

-Pink Himalayan salt is so mineral rich, soaking in a bath of it helps our skin and bodies to absorb minerals.
-In fact, it’s called dermal absorption when the skin soaks up minerals.
+Pink Himalayan salt is so mineral-rich that, soaking in a bath of it helps our skin and bodies absorb minerals.
+In fact, it’s called dermal absorption, when the skin soaks up minerals.
 Indulge in enriching mineral bath soak recipes below made with pink Himalayan salt.

 10 Incredible Bath Soak Recipes You Don’t Want to Miss Out On

 Try this green beauty recipe for citrus mint homemade bath salts made with some of my favorite herbs and essential oils.
-You can use these citrus mint bath salts immediately, but I’ve found after storing them overnight the scents really combine well too for an invigorating, relaxing experience.
+You can use these citrus mint bath salts immediately, but I’ve found after storing them overnight, the scents really combine well, too, for an invigorating, relaxing experience.

-Brittany founder of the Pistachio Project says, “I love a good bath, don’t you?
-I rarely will leave the house for “alone time” but I do enjoy taking a bath and getting “away” even if it’s only one door separating me from my kids and chores.”
+Brittany, founder of the Pistachio Project, says, “I love a good bath, don’t you?
+I rarely will leave the house for “alone time,” but I do enjoy taking a bath and getting “away” even if it’s only one door separating me from my kids and chores.”

-Detox your skin with all natural harvest moon DIY soaking salts with incredible activated charcoal!
+Detox your skin with all-natural harvest moon DIY soaking salts with incredible activated charcoal!
 Combining activated charcoals’ unmatched ability to remove toxins from the body with essential oils in this homemade bath soak recipe.
 (You’ll find this recipe in the upcoming Autumn Issue of Willow and Sage Magazine too!!)

 Indulge in an enriching mint lavender mineral bath.
 I make it with coarse pink Himalayan salt and ingredients picked right from my herb garden.
 I like to create an at-home spa retreat for a relaxing evening of self-care.
 It really is one of my favorite bath soak recipes!

-If you’ve got a case of the “Mondays” turn your week around with a DIY Bubbling Lemon Vanilla Bath Soak.
-It’s difficult to stay in a sour mood with the cheerful fresh scent of lemon essential oil combined with creamy sweet vanilla extract.
-This bubbling bath soak has more than a heavenly scent, it’s loaded with benefits and a few surprises!
+If you’ve got a case of the “Mondays,” turn your week around with a DIY Bubbling Lemon Vanilla Bath Soak.
+It’s difficult to stay in a sour mood with the cheerful, fresh scent of lemon essential oil combined with creamy, sweet vanilla extract.
+This bubbling bath soak has more than a heavenly scent; it’s loaded with benefits and a few surprises!